Charles Vyvyan

 Major General Charles Gerard Courtenay Vyvyan, CB, CBE (born 29 September 1944) is a retired British Army officer.
 He served as Head of the British Defence Staff and Defence Attaché in Washington, D.C.
 (1997–2000), and Gentleman Usher of the Scarlet Rod (2006–2018).

 Early life and education

 Vyvyan was born on 29 September 1944 to Elizabeth and John Vyvyan.
 His father was a diplomat, British Army veteran, and history fellow at Trinity College, Cambridge.
 He was educated at Winchester College, an all-boys private school in Winchester, Hampshire.
-He studied modern history at Balliol College, Oxford, graduating with Bachelor of Arts (BA) degree in 1966.
+He studied modern history at Balliol College, Oxford, graduating with Bachelor of Arts degree in 1966.

 Military career

 Vyvyan was commissioned into the Royal Green Jackets in 1967.
-After a two-year secondment to the Sultan of Oman's Land Forces in the mid-1970s, he became commanding officer of 1st Battalion Royal Green Jackets in 1984, Commander 3rd Infantry Brigade in 1988 and Deputy Chief of Staff at Headquarters UK Land Forces in 1994.
+After a two-year secondment to the Sultan of Oman's Land Forces in the mid-1970s, he became commanding officer of the 1st Battalion Royal Green Jackets in 1984, commander of the 3rd Infantry Brigade in 1988 and Deputy Chief of Staff at Headquarters UK Land Forces in 1994.
 He went on to be Head of the British Defence Staff and Defence Attaché in Washington, D.C. in 1997 before retiring in 2000.